mainmatter/mainmatter.com/src/workshops/a-taste-of-rust.md

   <p>The workshop is organised as a series of exercises.
 You'll be learning by
   doing!
-Each concept will be introduced with a short presentation, followed by a hands-on exercise with tests to make sure you've wrapped your head around it.<br>
+Each concept will be introduced with a short presentation, followed by a hands-on exercise with tests to make sure you've wrapped your head around it.</p>
-  By the end of the workshop, you'll have built a small command-line application in Rust: a simple JIRA clone that can be used to manage a backlog of tasks.</p>
+  <p>By the end of the workshop, you'll have built a small command-line
+  application in Rust: a simple JIRA clone that can be used to manage a backlog of tasks.</p>
   <p>The workshop is designed for developers who have experience using other programming languages